-Forfeited Accounts - At December 31, 2014 and 2013, there were \$58,153 and \$10,080 in forfeited non-vested accounts, respectively.
+Forfeited Accounts - At December 31, 2015 and 2014, there were \$7,772 and \$58,153 in forfeited non-vested accounts, respectively.
 These accounts will be used to pay expenses for administering the Plan or to reduce future matching contributions and/or New Program Plus contributions at the end of the plan year in which they became forfeitures.
-Forfeitures in the amount of \$35,894 were used to pay 2014 administrative expenses.
-Forfeitures of \$46,750 were used to reduce contributions subsequent to December 31, 2014.
+Forfeitures in the amount of \$15,288 were used to pay 2015 administrative expenses.
+Forfeitures of \$50,716 were used to reduce contributions during the plan year ended December 31, 2015.

 New Accounting Standards - In May 2015, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2015-07, "Fair Value Measurement (Topic 820): Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent)."
 Currently, investments valued using the practical expedient are categorized within the fair value hierarchy.
 There is diversity in how certain investments measured at net asset value with future redemption dates should be categorized within the fair value hierarchy which this update addresses.
 If an investment has its fair value measured at net asset value per share (or its equivalent) using the practical expedient, it should not be categorized in the fair value hierarchy.
 Removing these types of investments from the fair value hierarchy chart eliminates the diversity in classification of these investments and ensures that all investments categorized in the fair value hierarchy are classified consistently.
 Investments that calculate net asset value per share (or its equivalent) without the use of the practical expedient will continue to be included in the fair value hierarchy.
 For public business entities, the amendments will be effective for annual periods, including interim periods within those annual periods, beginning after December 15, 2015, with early adoption permitted.
-The Plan is currently evaluating the effects of ASU 2015-07 on the financial statements.
+The Plan has adopted the provisions of ASU 2015-07 early as permitted and has retrospectively applied the guidance to disclosures as of December 31, 2014 in these financial statements.
+The adoption did not have a material effect on the statement of net assets available for benefits, statement of changes in net assets available for benefits or the disclosures in the financial statements.